Felton family: Felton of Litcham

 Village sign, Litcham.
 The coat of arms, bottom, is that of the Feltons of Litcham, but has been repainted in the wrong colours.

 The Feltons of Litcham descended from Pagan (Paine)'s other son, the aforementioned Roger or Robert de Feltone.
-He married Maud, a kinswoman of John IV le Strange, who was the son of John III le Strange of Knockyn.
+He married Hawise, a daughter of John IV le Strange, who was the son of John III le Strange of Knockyn.
 Through this marriage, Robert was granted the Manor of Litcham, in Norfolk, a seat of the le Stranges.

 Robert Felton's military career was notable.
 He was part of the English army during the campaign in Scotland in 1298, and by 1300, he had been appointed Constable of Lochmaben Castle.
 During an attack by Scots from Caerlaverock Castle, Robert killed the constable of Caerlaverock, Robert Cunningham, and famously displayed Cunningham's head on the great tower of Lochmaben as a symbol of his victory.
 Later, he was named Constable of Scarborough Castle.

 Robert participated in the Battle of Bannockburn in 1314, where he was killed.
 His military exploits mirrored those of his brother, Sir William Felton the Elder, who was also a distinguished soldier.
 Some sources list there being two Roberts, father and son, but there being one is a simpler explanation.